rishabkumar7/twilio-signal-rag-and-roll/README.md

     - Vector storage options
     - Similarity search and retrieval
     - Prompt composition techniques
-    - Integration all togehter for RAG
+    - Integrating all together for RAG

 ### Part 2: The DIY Approach with LangChain (15 min)

-- Live demonstration of building a car rental assistant with LangChain
+- Code walkthrough of building a [smart assistant with LangChain](https://github.com/rishabkumar7/langchain-azure-ai-search-rag)
-- Examination of the code required
 - Discussion of integration challenges and maintenance considerations
 - _Note: This is a demonstration only; participants will not need to code along_